 Since regular tests will either be held in class or given as Take Home tests, there is no reason for there to be a time conflict for tests.

 However, you could experience a testing conflict for the Final Exam.
 This occurs when you have three (or more) final exams scheduled within one calendar day.
 To request relief, please see the Registrar's Page.
-The Filing Period for these requests runs from February 12, 2024 to March 3, 2024.
+The Filing Period for these requests runs from September 30 to October 20, 2024.

 The Registrar's Office will handle all Final Exam Scheduling and Rescheduling, not me.